christophechang/christophechang/README.md

 ## About

-Senior Solutions Architect and Technical Lead with 25 years of experience building production systems on .NET and Azure.
+Lead .NET Developer and Technical Architect with 25 years of experience building production systems on .NET and Azure.
 I run **[Soltech Consulting Ltd](https://soltechconsulting.co.uk)** — architecture, delivery, and technical leadership for organisations that need things to actually work.

 Outside of code: I DJ as **[Changsta](https://www.changsta.com)** — House, D&B, Breakbeat, Funk, Hip Hop, UK Bass, UK Garage.
 Music and software share more than people think.